kiwi8sully/lactdprofile.sh/README.md

-A script to be called from the steam command line that changes power profiles on AMD graphics cards via the lactd api. ref: https://github.com/ilya-zlobintsev/LACT
+A script to be called from the steam command line that changes power profiles on AMD graphics cards via the lactd api. https://github.com/ilya-zlobintsev/LACT

 ## Requires.
 - https://github.com/ilya-zlobintsev/LACT